 - Click on the ‘wp-content‘ folder.

-- Locate the file you previously downloaded and drag this inside the ‘wp-content‘ folder.
+- Locate the file you previously downloaded in step 2 and drag this inside the ‘wp-content‘ folder.

 Step 6) Import WordPress Content from the Dashboard